i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 ## Packet Delivery Portal Demo Application

-This is a demo application of a packet delivery portal allowing external users to view and change their delivery orders stored at the Orion Context Broker.
+This is a demo application of a [Packet Delivery Portal](https://github.com/i4Trust/pdc-portal) allowing external users to view and change their delivery orders stored at the Orion Context Broker.
 For accessing the service via the PEP/PDP, the users and connected retailer companies need the required policies at the authorisation registries.

 This demo is intended to showcase how to setup an application that accesses the provided data service via a PEP/PDP following the iSHARE specification.
-Note that this application is dedicated only to this reference example of the Packet Delivery, but it shows how to implement the different flows.
+Note that this application is dedicated only to this reference example of the Packet Delivery.
+However, it gives an example on how to implement the different flows in other portal applications.

 Modify the PDC Portal [values file](./values/values-pdc-portal.yml) according to your needs.